cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ## 5. High-Value Asset Discovery

+Searching key vault logs with the new compromised server account:

 ### 5.1) The attacker discovered that the third service account has Key Vault access permissions and proceeded to access it.
 What is the name of the Key Vault that was successfully accessed?

 ![5.1](screenshots/5.1.0.png)